The APRO Code of Ethics: Did You Know?

 APRO is committed to being the national rent-to-own trade association by providing valuable member benefits, maintaining a benevolent business climate, and promoting professionalism in the industry with responsibility and integrity.

-In addition to establishing the association’s name, nonprofit status, and physical location (Austin, Texas), the bylaws include 17 foundational articles, covering everything from APRO’s purpose to its annual dues, member-meeting frequency (annually), and details governing its board of directors and special committees.
+In addition to establishing the association’s name, nonprofit status, and physical location (Austin, Texas), the bylaws include 17 foundational articles, covering everything from the purpose of APRO to its annual dues, member-meeting frequency (annually), and details governing its board of directors and special committees.